ciaokitty/pharma-autobot/README.md

 Pharma-Autobot is a web application designed to help pharmacists and patients process prescriptions more efficiently.
 The application uses Google's Gemini AI to extract medication information from prescription images, verify drug names, and provides a user-friendly interface for managing medication orders.

+### **Design Approach and Philosophy**

+Training a custom model for Handwritten Text Recognition (HTR) didn’t seem practical after testing some of the highest-ranked OCR models from [Papers with Code](https://paperswithcode.com/task/handwritten-text-recognition/).
+Even with well-written prescriptions, they struggled to produce meaningful results.

+Taking inspiration from [The Bitter Lesson by Rich Sutton](https://www.cs.utexas.edu/~eunsol/courses/data/bitter_lesson.pdf), it made more sense to leverage existing large-scale models rather than build something from scratch.
+Google Gemini’s vision models performed remarkably well at extracting text from handwritten notes, making them the best fit for this project.
+Instead of reinventing the wheel, the focus shifted to integrating and fine-tuning something that gets the job done efficiently.

 ## Features

 - **Prescription OCR**: Extract medication information from uploaded prescription images